Are contact lenses safe for children? Do children really need to wear contact lenses? We asked an eye expert to find out more.

 - See well (vision is clear)

-If you wear your lenses and any of these three criteria is not fulfilled, remove the lenses to rinse and check for any defects before putting them on again.
+If you wear your lenses and any of these three criteria are not fulfilled, remove the lenses to rinse and check for any defects before putting them on again.

 If the problem still persists, remove the lens and book an appointment with your eye doctor for a check to see if it is an eye problem or the lens problem.
 Make sure to bring the contact lens along to let them take a look too!